smcgdub/Discover-Ireland-MS2-Project/testing.md

 **SOLUTION:**

-As I didn’t want the video to automatically stop after 6 seconds, which would create a negative user experience, i originally left that part of the code blank, however that is what caused this error to be generated as soon as the user pressed play on the video.
+As I didn’t want the video to automatically stop after 6 seconds, which would create a negative user experience and would not allow the video to play in full once the user has pressed play, i originally left that part of the code blank, however that is what caused this error to be generated as soon as the user pressed play on the video.

-I have now inserted into the code 125000 which will cover 1 minute and 25 seconds, which is the length of the longest video which is the Dublin one.
+I have now inserted into the code 125000 which will cover 1 minute and 25 seconds, which is the length of the longest video out of all of them which is on the Dublin page.
 This error no longer appears.

-However if the user does watch all of the video in full the odd time this error may pop up in the console.
+However if the user does watch all of the video in full sometimes this error may pop up in the console after the 1 minute and 25 seconds has expired.
 This error has no effect on the functionality of the site or the user experience, it only appears once the time limit set goes past 125000 (1 minutes and 25 seconds)

 **Error 3 - CORS Error**